Reza219/Incremental_SLAM/cpp/README.md

     └── plot_paper_curves.py
 ```

-The `scripts/` directory should contain only user-facing benchmark, summary, plotting, and release-check helpers.
+The `scripts/` directory should contain only user-facing benchmark, summary, and plotting helpers.
+Milestone/audit scripts are development-history material and should not be placed in the public `cpp/scripts/` directory unless they are intentionally documented.

 ---